skip to content

 Publications

-Automated feature extraction for the classification of human in vivo13C NMR spectra using statistical pattern recognition and wavelets
+Automated feature extraction for the classification of human in vivo 13C NMR spectra using statistical pattern recognition and wavelets.

 (2005)